yugabyte/yugabyte-db/docs/content/latest/drivers-orms/csharp/postgres-npgsql.md

 ## CRUD operations with PostgreSQL Npgsql driver

 Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](../../../quick-start/build-apps/csharp/ysql) page under the Quick start section.
+The following section break down the quick start example to demonstrate how to perform common tasks required for C# application development using the Npgsql driver.

-The following sections break down the quick start example to demonstrate how to perform common tasks required for C# application development using the Npgsql driver.
+After completing the below steps, you should have a working C# app that uses the YugabyteDB JDBC driver to connect to your cluster, set up tables, run a query, and print out results.

 ### Step 1: Add the Npgsql Driver Dependency